Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 But Kant's philosophy has nevertheless pointed the way towards a resolution of our enigma of the experience of freedom and our knowledge of necessity.
 The meaning of life appears as the emanation of a transcendental experience to which the mechanism of nature can offer but a challenge.
 The pervasiveness of this experience provides its own maxims and overcomes necessity by imparting to it a purposive striving after norms.

 But two more problems remain.
 If the categorical imperative universalizes a transcendental experience, just what is the nature of this mystic relationship to the Infinite?
 If resignation as to the purposes of the Universe provides the condition for ethical activity, what connection exists between our norms and facts, between the experience of freedom and the unfolding of events?
-What is the meaning of history in a cosmology based on a direct intuition of a supersensuous world-order the maxims of which are conceived of absolute validity?
+What is the meaning of history in a cosmology based on a direct intuition of a supersensuous world-order the maxims of which are conceived as of absolute validity?

 The Chapter "The Sense of Responsibility" will outline an attempted solution to these problems.